-- Perforation or fistula an abnormal hole in your stomach, intestine, esophagus, or other organ, which can be life-threatening. - Changes in your thyroid function - Swelling in the brain that is usually reversible.
+- Abnormal bleeding which can be life-threatening symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding. - Slow wound healing - Perforation or fistula- an abnormal hole in your stomach, intestine, esophagus, or other organ, which can be life-threatening. - Risk of severe and life-threatening infections - Changes in your liver function - Swelling in the brain that is usually reversible.
 Symptoms can be sudden (acute) and may include a headache, confusion, changes in eyesight, extreme tiredness/coma, and/or seizures.
-If you start to have any of these symptoms let your doctor know right away. - · Changes in your liver function - Slow wound healing
+If you start to have any of these symptoms let your doctor know right away. - Blood clots and events such as stroke and heart attack.
+A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
+A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.